-Migratory songbirds, waterfowl shorebirds have left cats, foxes and other predators behind, only to be greeted by a faster menace: bird-killing raptors.
+When migratory birds leave cats, foxes and other predators behind, the are sometimes greeted by a faster threat: bird-killing raptors.

 By Rex Graham

-An “arms race” between avian prey and predators sometimes unfolds in the binocular views of scientists and birdwatchers.
-With our own eyes we witness death and survival based not just on speed, but also on tactics.
+This avian “arms race” between prey and predator sometimes unfolds in the binocular views of scientists and birdwatchers.
+We witness life and death based not just on speed, but also on tactics.

-A fine line separates desperation from innovation.
-Indiana State University Biology Professor Steven Lima once witnessed a Cooper’s Hawk ambush a Mourning Dove.
-The bird plunged breast-first, full-speed into the ground, only to immediately “resume flight in the opposite direction before the hawk had a chance to respond and resume chase.”
+Indiana State University Biology Professor Steven Lima once witnessed a Cooper’s Hawk ambush a Mourning Dove in one of these duels to the death.
+The dove plunged breast-first, full-speed into the ground, only to immediately “resume flight in the opposite direction before the hawk had a chance to respond and resume chase.”

 Avoiding avian predators

-Foraging ducks also dive to avoid avian predators, but unlike Lima’s dove, they use water.
-Woodpeckers under attack hop quickly to the opposite side of the tree.
-Some pigeons have learned to fly under utility lines to discourage falcons from diving-bombing them.
+Foraging ducks also dive to avoid predators, but unlike Lima’s dove, they use a softer surface: water.
+Woodpeckers under attack simply hop to the opposite side of the tree trunk.
+Some fleeing pigeons fly under utility lines to gain separation from diving-bombing falcons.

 “All animals must eat to survive, and virtually all are potential food for other animals,” says Lima.
-He has observed many battles to eat and not-be-eaten.
-Most of us have seen few of these deadly encounters.
+He has observed dozens of deadly encounters.

-In nearly all cases, the best defense for a bird is to avoid being detected by raptors.
+In nearly all cases, the best defense for a bird is to avoid detection.
 However, camouflage is no help during migration.
-Birds are often easy to spot in the air and on the ground.
+Any bird is easier to spot in the air.

 Mudflat Merlin menace

 Many migrating shorebirds prefer featureless mudflats.
-These rich sources of worms and other invertebrates often peak in biomass content just as the migrants arrive.
-The fewer trees, the better: approaching Merlins and Peregrine Falcons are easier to detect.
+These rich sources of worms and other invertebrates often peak in biomass just as the birds arrive.
+In this case, the fewer trees, the better: approaching Merlins and Peregrine Falcons are easier to detect.

 Merlins are particularly fearsome predators for most shorebirds.
-They and Peregrine Falcons prefer to stoop directly at flocks of shorebirds.
-Often the highest ranking members feed in the middle of the flock.
-The less fit or those who without social ties on the margins are more vulnerable.
+They and Peregrine Falcons stoop directly at flocks of shorebirds.
+Often the highest ranking shorebirds feed in the middle of the flock.
+The less fit or less socially connected look for food on the margins: they are are more vulnerable there.

 Eleonora’s Falcon climbing speed